 We grow all the plants ourselves.
-Delfland Nurseries Ltd is the leading commercial organic propagator - 2013 is our sixteenth season as Soil Association registered plant raisers and we are inspected every year.
+Delfland Nurseries Ltd is the leading commercial organic propagator - 2014 is our seventeenth season as Soil Association registered plant raisers and we are inspected every year.
 Your plants will be of the same high quality that we supply to large-scale growers.
 Plants are taken from the glasshouses and packed the same day in cool conditions.

 What are the plants like?

 All plants are grown in larger wedge-shaped cells or cylindrical plugs than most mail order vegetable plants.
 Plant height varies with variety but 7.5cm (3in) is typical (excluding roots).
 Grown in re-usable plastic trays, the plants are removed from the trays just before they are packed.
 Plants should be planted straight away.

 All our plants are grown from organic or untreated seed.
 Some varieties have changed due to the availability of organic seed.
 The selection of plant varieties has also been influenced by our experience with:

 How we grow and pack our plants ....

 All our mail order plants are grown in peat-free compost or plugs.
 Glasshouse plants are grown in cylindrical plugs with biodegradable paper wrappers.
 The rest are grown in wedge-shaped cells 4.5cm (1¾") deep, 3cm (1¼") square at the top, except leeks, onions and shallots which are 2.5cm (1") square.
 Plants are taken from the nursery to a cool room on the day of delivery where they are removed from our re-usable growing trays and put into plastic bags.
 The cardboard boxes and packing material can be recycled or added to your compost heap.

 We also offer a range of flowers for companion planting.